 Monotangle or Megatangle A tile which only has one tangle on it, but can be enhanced or embellished.

 Mosaic Refers to two or more completed Zentangle tiles placed together.

-Mosaic App Free App for a smartphone which lets you see other’s artwork for inspiration and reference information from Zentangle Inc.
+Mosaic App Free App for a smartphone which lets you see other’s artwork for inspiration and reference information from Zentangle HQ.